Miracle Warriors: Seal of the Dark Lord: Reception

 Miracle Warriors for the Master System received mostly positive reviews.
 Console XS gave it an 84% score.
 It was also rated 40% by The Games Machine, 77% by S: The Sega Magazine, and 80% by Tilt.

-Sequel
+Legacy

 The game was followed by a sequel titled Wings of Arugisu (アルギースの翼) which was released for the MSX2 by Kogado in 1988.

+It’s the first officially released JRPG to be localized into English, with its Master System port in 1988.